 Hirong is a 500MW hydro power project.
 It is planned on Siyom river/basin in Arunachal Pradesh, India.
 According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the permitting stage.
 It will be developed in a single phase.
 The project construction is likely to commence in 2029 and is expected to enter into commercial operation in 2031.
 Buy the profile here.

-The project is being developed by Jaypee Arunachal Power.
-Jaiprakash Power Ventures and Government of Arunachal Pradesh are currently owning the project having ownership stake of 89% and 11% respectively.
+The project is being developed by Jaypee Arunachal Power and North Eastern Electric Power.
+Jaiprakash Power Ventures and North Eastern Electric Power are currently owning the project.

 Hirong is a run-of-river project.
 The hydro reservoir capacity is planned to be 19.39 million cubic meter.
 The gross head and net head of the project will be 336.75m and 314m respectively.
 The total number of penstocks, pipes or long channels that carry water down from the hydroelectric reservoir to the turbines inside the actual power station, is expected to be 2 in number.
 The penstock length will be 383m.
 The penstock diameter will be 4.25m.
 The project is expected to generate 2,228.28 GWh of electricity.